jmhodges/howsmyssl/README.md

 This project requires [Go 1.2][go1.2] to build with TLS 1.1 and 1.2 support. `go build` will generate a static binary called howsmyssl.
-This repo is `go get`'able.
+This repo is `go get`'able, of course.

 It has a fork of the Go crypto/tls library at ./tls/ in order to add a ServerHandshake and expose the ClientHello struct.
-We may want to copy the ServerHandshake code out, and pass the data through while doing our own handshake.
-There's some additional work we may have to do around this to enable 1/n-1 record splitting detection.
-Getting that make require more digging in and disallow the copying of the handshake data.

 It's been useful to me to use [justrun][justrun] to recompile the project while modifying the template.
 Typical use is simply: